XinyuKang22/APIsOverData/sections/010_getting_started.md

 1. How can you validate that the probe is behaving correctly?
 2. What happens if you mistype the path in the probe, but the probe is still syntactically correct?

-### Postgres
+### PostgreSQL

 Same as above.

-1. What does the health end point of hasura report when hasura-postgres is down?
+1. What does the health end point of hasura report when `hasura-postgres` is down?
 2. Is it a good idea for transitive failures (e.g. Hasura not having access to a working database) to restart the container?
 To direct traffic away from it?

 ## Checkpoint - is everything working